Community Outreach Specialist

 • Skills and energies to build a team and lead effective staff and youth development and training using restorative practices

-• Basic understanding of treatment and rehabilitation techniques
+• Basic understanding of treatment and general knowledge of community resources

 • Exercise good judgment and act calmly in emergency situations